 1) Use a large and readable font that considers general accessibility guidelines.
-Sometimes people try to jam as much information as possible onto a cover letter and to make it fit a single page; they use ridiculously small font sizes.
-Trust me; no one wants to use a magnifying glass to read your cover letter.
+Sometimes people try to jam as much information as possible onto a cover letter and to make it fit a single page using ridiculously small font sizes.
+Trust me – no one wants to use a magnifying glass to read your cover letter.

 2) Don’t make your paragraphs too long and use sensible spacing to make your cover letter easier to read.